kmezhoud/biodiversity/README.md

 # To Do
 + Extend countries to Provinces and Localities: improve precision and search.
 + Subset each country in CSV/RDS file /extdata and load only selected countries
-+ Map focus and zoom to first selected country
++ Map focus and zoom to first selected country [OK]
 + Add botton to the map to iterate countries selection
 + Dockerize the App